LOCO Codes: Lexicographically-Ordered Constrained Codes: Analysis of LOCO Codes

 \begin{theorem} Let $N(m, x)$ be the cardinality (size) of the LOCO code $\mathcal{C}_{m,x}$, i.e., $N(m, x) = \vert \mathcal{C}_{m,x} \vert$.
 Define:

 Then, the following recursive formula gives $N(m, x)$:

 \end{theorem}

-\begin{IEEEproof} To prove our recursive formula, which is (\ref{eqn_rec}), we calculate the cardinalities of the five aforementioned groups in $\mathcal{C}_{m,x}$, $m \geq 2$, then add all cardinalities.

-Observe first that symmetry of forbidden patterns implies that $\mathcal{C}_{m,x}$ is closed under taking codeword complements.
-Consequently, the number of codewords starting with $0$ from the left, i.e., in their LMB, equals the number of codewords starting with $1$ from the left.
+\begin{IEEEproof} Observe first that symmetry of forbidden patterns implies that in $\mathcal{C}_{m,x}$, the number of codewords starting with $0$ from the left, i.e., at the LMB, equals the number of codewords starting with $1$ from the left.
+Thus, to prove our recursive formula (\ref{eqn_rec}), we calculate the cardinalities of Group~1 and Group~4 in $\mathcal{C}_{m,x}$, $m \geq 2$, then add these cardinalities and multiply the result by $2$.

 \textbf{Group~1:} Each codeword in Group~1 in $\mathcal{C}_{m,x}$ corresponds to a codeword in $\mathcal{C}_{m-1,x}$ that starts with $0$ from the left and shares the remaining $m-2$ right-most bits (RMBs) with the codeword in $\mathcal{C}_{m,x}$.
+This correspondence is bijective.
 Thus, the cardinality of Group~1 is: